In this article, I would like to share with all readers about my experience so far working as a freelance electronics engineer.

 Tons of engineering jobs get posted daily that vary from helping some kid in the US to finish his/her homework or full development of a product.

 The problem with Upwork is that it is saturated with low budget project and proposals.
-What companies offer to freelancers is quite low, and on top of that you have to give 20% of your payment to Upwork.
+What companies offer to freelance electronics engineers is quite low, and on top of that, you have to give 20% of your payment to Upwork.

-There is a surplus of engineers that are happy to work for $10-$20/h and some of them are quite good at what they do.
+There is a surplus of freelance electronics engineers that are happy to work for $10-$20/h and some of them are quite good at what they do.

 When applying for a job in Upwork, you will probably have to spend quite some time writing a quality application to stand out from the crowd.
 The you have to bid for cheap, and if you have no reviews or have completed any jobs before, the chances of getting noticed have already dropped.